Eufy E40 ($34.99) is the better dual-network wallet tracker; Chipolo Pop ($29) wins on alarm volume and battery life for keychains.

 Does the Eufy SmartTrack Card E40 work with Android?

 Yes.
 The Eufy SmartTrack Card E40 was the first Eufy tracker to officially support Google Find Hub, launched at CES in January 2026.
-It works with both Apple Find My and Google Find Hub simultaneously -- no setup switching required.
+It can be set up with Google Find Hub or Apple Find My, but only one network is active per setup; switching requires a factory reset and re-pair.

 Does the Chipolo Pop work with iPhone?

 Yes.
 The Chipolo Pop supports Apple Find My and can be set up through the Find My app on any iPhone running iOS 14.5 or later.
-At initial setup you choose either Find My (for iPhone) or Google Find Hub (for Android) -- one network per device, not both at once.
+At initial setup you choose either Find My (for iPhone) or Google Find Hub (for Android) -- one network per device, not both from one setup.

-Can the Eufy E40 and Chipolo Pop both run on Find My and Find Hub at the same time?
+Can the Eufy E40 and Chipolo Pop use Find My and Find Hub from one setup?

-The Eufy E40 can -- it runs on both networks simultaneously.
-The Chipolo Pop can't -- it's registered to one network at setup (either Find My or Find Hub) and uses only that network until you reset it and re-pair to the other.
+No. Both trackers support either Find My or Find Hub, but each device is registered to one network at setup and uses that network until you reset it and re-pair to the other.

 Is the Chipolo Pop louder than the Eufy E40?